 Milestones and scaffolding assignments throughout the course will be presented, to ensure that you make consistent and significant progress on the project throughout the semester.
-This includes a variety of smaller projects, including 1) critical analysis and synthesis of the scientific literature, 2) an interview with a scientist in your topic area, 3) an original 2-page proposal for future work regarding a scientific question relevant to their microbial niche, and other 4) visual, written, and oral representations of the topic.
+This includes a variety of smaller projects, spanning critical analysis and synthesis of the scientific literature, brainstorming your topic area, researching scientists in the field, proposing future work regarding a scientific question relevant to your chosen topic, and other visual, written, and oral representations of the topic.
 Guided by instructors, students will receive feedback and support at various checkpoints, ensuring their progress aligns with project objectives.